davidshq/garden/content/iwytk/topics-and-resources/IWYTK - TAR - Everything Else.md

 		- (Jan and Mike) Gossip Gang
 		- (Jan and Mike) Truth About Gossip
 		- Get in a Fight
+	- Why Do Good Bears Have Bad Days? - Goodreads: 4.1
 ## Jory John
 - Jory John
 	- The Couch Potato